 |2||Align new Performance Based Teacher Evaluation (PBTE) to the State's prescribed seven principles.||CSIP Objective 2.2

 A four-year Biomedical Science Program has been implemented at Mehlville High School and Oakville High School.
 Principles of Biomedical Sciences was implemented during the 2012-2013 school year.
-Human Body Systems will be offered beginning in the 2013-2014 school year, with Medical Interventions and Biomedical Innovations to follow in 2014-2015 and 2015-2016 respectively.
-Two teachers will be attending training this summer for Human Body Systems.
+Human Body Systems has been implemented for the 2013-2014 school year, with Medical Interventions and Biomedical Innovations to follow in 2014-2015 and 2015-2016 respectively.
+Two teachers attended a two week training session this summer for Human Body Systems.
 These courses increase literacy within the content area.
-For example this year the Principals of Biomedical Sciences class read The Immortal Life of Henrietta Lacks.
+For example the Principals of Biomedical Sciences class will read The Immortal Life of Henrietta Lacks.
+This year the Human Body Systems class will read Surviving the Extremes: What Happens to the Body and Mind at the Limits of Human Endurance, Essentials of Anatomy and Physiology, and Complications: A Surgeon’s Notes on an Imperfect Science.

 Click here to view the District Facilities 5 year Plan